 The detailed risk evaluation may be developed by a single SRA or a collaboration of more than one SRA.
 [C2 - In developing the risk assessment, a degree of flexibility is needed in terms of how the assessment should be performed.
 Although there are conventional and acceptable methods for performing risk assessments, typically using the guidance provided in the Risk Assessment Standardization Project (RASP) Handbook, a certain degree of skill of the craft is oftentimes necessary because of the high variability among inspection findings.
 The various methods used in performing the risk assessment should be consistent with current program guidance and the more detailed guidance provided in the RASP Handbook, recognizing that new and different approaches may be needed for specific situations.
 In particular, some unique situations may require an enhancement of an existing method or development of new guidance.
 As such, deviations from methods and guidance in the RASP Handbook may be necessary for the analysis of atypical events or conditions.
 However, such deviations should be adequately documented in the analysis to allow for the ease of peer review.]

 Once the evaluation is completed, it shall be peer reviewed by a headquarters SRA or other qualified risk analyst with specialized expertise, as appropriate.
 Only one peer review is required.
 The peer reviewer should have at least five working days to review the evaluation.
-Any changes to the evaluation based on recommendations from the peer reviewer should be appropriately considered prior to sending documentation to NRR.
+Any changes to the evaluation based on recommendations from the peer reviewer should be appropriately considered prior to sending documentation to NRR and any differing perspectives on the detailed risk evaluation should be discussed at the SERP.
 The peer review should focus on:

 Appropriate implementation of current guidance documents (e.g., IMC 0609 attachments and appendices; RASP Handbooks; applicable NUREGs, Regulatory Guides, and generic communications; and other consensus risk assessment publications or standards).
 Any alternative approaches to the current guidance documents should have a clear and reasonable technical basis.